niththish/birthday-manager-application/README.md

-# full-stack-birthday-manager-application
+# full-stack birthday manager application
-full stack application for managing birthday dates.
+It is an full stack web application for managing birthday dates.

-To run this application in your local server, you need to have a .env file containing the following values:-
+To run this application in your local server, you need to create a .env file containing the following values:-
 <ol>
   <li>MONGOURL</li>
   <li>PORT</li>